Q: Where do I find out which courses are being offered this term?

 Q: How do I receive my final grade?

 A: Approximately four to six weeks after the end of your course, you can log in to MyMohawk to view your grades.
 Choose Academics from the left-side menu.
 You will see a link to Final grades in the My Grades box.
-If you are waiting for grades outside of this timeframe, please contact your CE program area.
+If you are waiting for grades outside of this timeframe, contact your CE program area.

 Q: How can I apply for an Exemption?